XRPL-Node/rippled/BUILD.md

    ```

    If you would like to activate `asan+ubsan`(`Address`) or `tsan+ubsan`(`Thread`) for the build,
-   declare an env. variable as follows and simply use the `sanitizers`
+   declare an environment variable as follows and use the `sanitizers`
    profile in the `conan install` command.
 Make sure you clear your conan cache before doing so.
    Command: `conan cache clean "*"`